polkadot-developers/awesome-substrate/README.md

   Parity-sponsored chains.
 - [Parity Blog](https://www.parity.io/blog/) - Read about updates in the Substrate ecosystem.
 - [Twitter](https://twitter.com/substrate_io) - Follow us to stay up-to-date.
+- [Polkassembly](https://polkassembly.io/) - The place to discuss and vote on Kusama and Polkadot governance.

 ## Recordings